Poker Stars Guide - Review, Downoad, Bonus - PokerStars.com

 Direct Bank Account Transfers are allowed from participating, worldwide banks.
 Wire transfers may allow patrons to transfer larger amounts than direct bank transfers.
 Money from wire transfers processes as soon as the wire is received by Pokerstars.
 Checks are also accepted at Pokerstars, but deposits by paper checks may take up to ten business days to clear funds for use.
 Echecks are accepted for faster check clearing.

 Withdrawals may be applied back to some of the same method of deposits including e-wallet accounts from Moneybookers, ClickandBuy, WebMoney and Neteller.
-Tranfers to Visa as well as direct bank account transfers, checks and couriered checks are also available for cashouts.
+Tranfers to Visa as well as direct bank account transfers, checks and couriered checks are also available for fast cashouts.

 Bonuses & Promotions